carboncoop/emonpi/docs/SD-card-build-docker.md

 Going forward systemd-timesyncd is able to perform time synchronisation (and is now the default on Debian).
 In the future it will also be able to maintain a fake hardware clock without requiring the use of fake-hwclock.
 However, the implementation of systemd-timesyncd in Debian Stretch seems to have some problems (e.g. failing quietly when using the RO rootfs despite links to RW) so use of ntpd has been retained.
 This first needs to be installed:

 	sudo apt-get install ntpd
+	sudo systemctl start ntp
+	sudo timedatectl set-ntp 1

 We also want to force an NTP clock sync periodically.
+This is setup below.

 ### fake-hwclock